-Taking some minor actions can help make her more comfortable and symptoms will usually subside on their own without treatment.
+Taking some minor actions can help make her more comfortable and symptoms will often subside on their own without treatment.

-If your dog experiences severe symptoms or multiple episodes, it’s best to speak to a vet.
+If your dog experiences severe symptoms or multiple episodes, it’s best to speak to your vet.

 The only sure way to prevent a false pregnancy is by getting your dog spayed.

-Has your female dog experienced a false pregnancy?
+Has your dog had a false pregnancy?
 What did you do?
-Please share your experience in the comments.
+Please share your experiences in the comments section below.